 The collected statistics will be sent periodically to our server for analysis and filter optimization.

-For the vast majority of users the change in speed of their computer will not be really noticeable.
+For the vast majority of users, the change in the speed of their computer will not be really noticeable.
 But if you use a netbook or a tablet, you may notice a slight slowdown.

 Periodically, we will send the gathered statistics to the server.
-The size of data being sent is not very large and comparable with the size of an average web page.
+The size of the data being sent is not very large and is comparable to the size of an average web page.